i-sharma/i-sharma.github.io/_posts/2025-08-12-python-coroutines.md

 **Is it the same as multithreading?** *Nope.*

-It’s easy to confuse async with threads (I did).
+It's easy to confuse async with threads (I did).
 They both try to reduce *wall-clock* time, but they do it differently.

 Think about a single job.
 It alternates between **CPU time** (compute) and **I/O wait** (disk/network).
-With one job, you usually can’t beat its turnaround time without changing the algorithm.
+With one job, you usually can't beat its turnaround time without changing the algorithm.

 > **Turnaround time** = time to finish the job.
 > T<sub>turnaround</sub> = T<sub>finish</sub> − T<sub>start</sub>